i-loder-matthew/explaining-away/experiments/06_exp_away/Readme.md

 ## Pilot

 We conducted a pilot with 40 total participants (10 in each of four conditions).
-On the basis of the performance in the pilot, we've decided to proceed with this experiment in three of the original four conditions.
-We will not be using the data from the pilot in our main analysis.
+On the basis of the performance in the pilot, we had initially decided to proceed with the experiment in only three of the original four conditions.
+In this experiment, we collect data for the fourth condition, which we omitted in the previous experiment.

 ## An Earlier Experiment